Classification of the Mumford--Tate Groups of Rational Polarizable Hodge Structures

-\begin{remark} No description, even conjectural, is known for the essential image of the functor from the category of motives over $\mathbb{C}$ to Hodge structures.
-However, when one replaces the category of all motives with the subcategory generated by the motives of abelian varieties such a description is known (\cite{milne1994}, Theorem 1.27).\footnote{In particular, we know a necessary and sufficient condition for a Hodge structure, not necessarily of weight 1, to be abelian motivic.
-Contrast \cite{greenGK2010}, IV.B, where the authors say that, except for Hodge structures of weight 1 and those of CM-type, they know of no condition sufficient to ensure that a Hodge structure is motivic.} The proof of Theorem \ref{m17} is a (simpler) variant of the proof of that theorem. \end{remark}
+\begin{remark} No description, even conjectural, is known for the essential image of the functor from the category of motives over $\mathbb{C}$ to the category of polarizable rational Hodge structures.
+However, when one replaces the category of all motives with the subcategory generated by the motives of abelian varieties such a description is known (Theorem 1.27 of \cite{milne1994}).
+Note that these Hodge structures need be neither of CM-type nor of weight 1.
+The proof of Theorem \ref{m17} is a (simpler) variant of the proof of that theorem. \end{remark}